 – Dispatches From the War Zone of Environmental Healthby Helke Ferrie

-“But the epidemic diseases are gone, so, obviously, vaccinations work,” some say.
-Here’s the fallacy of that argument:
+“But the epidemic diseases are gone, so, obviously, vaccinations work,” some might say.
+Here’s the fallacy in that argument:

 1. Measles: not gone, Whooping Cough: not gone, German Measles: not gone, Influenza: not gone, Chickenpox: not gone….
 If vaccines work so well, then why are these diseases still here?

-2. If the absence of disease is proof that vaccinations work, then how is it that the plague, yellow fever, tuberculosis and other such diseases disappeared without a vaccination program?
-Why did Polio disappear in European countries that had no mass vaccination program?
+2. If the absence of disease is proof that vaccinations work, then how is it that the plague, scarlet fever, yellow fever, the Spanish flu and other such diseases disappeared without a vaccination program?
+Why did Polio disappear in European countries that had no vaccination program?

 I have no cavities, no allergies, never had acne; in fact, I have no medical conditions whatsoever.
 (See my recently-submitted physical exam.)
 I will stack my good health up against any fully vaccinated person my age.
 Common sense would suggest that I should just keep doing what I’m doing and not change anything since it’s working so well.